 Why Field-Level Accuracy Has Financial Consequences

-In reinsurance accounting, a mismatched reference number can break the reconciliation between premium and claims bordereaux entirely.
-When IBNR calculations depend on accurate paid and outstanding amounts linked to correct policy references, extraction errors do not just create data quality issues.
-They have direct financial consequences for reserving, settlement, and regulatory reporting.
+In reinsurance accounting, mismatched reference numbers can break reconciliation between premium and claims bordereaux entirely.
+IBNR calculations, settlement, and regulatory reporting all depend on accurate paid and outstanding amounts linked to correct policy references.

 How AI Extraction Solves Bordereau Format Chaos

 Template-based extraction tools assume every document follows the same layout.
-That assumption fails immediately with bordereaux.
-When MGA #1 sends a PDF with "Gross Written Premium" in column F and MGA #2 sends an Excel file with "GWP" in column D, a rigid template either breaks or requires a dedicated configuration for each counterparty.
-Multiply that across dozens of MGAs and brokers, and template maintenance becomes its own full-time job.
+Bordereaux break that assumption: when one MGA sends "Gross Written Premium" in column F and another sends "GWP" in column D, a rigid template either fails or needs a dedicated configuration for each counterparty.

 AI-powered extraction takes a fundamentally different approach: it analyzes document structure rather than memorizing fixed column positions.
 The extraction model reads headers, evaluates the data types in each column, and identifies contextual relationships between fields.
 An "Inception Date" column containing date-formatted values next to a "UMR" column containing reference strings gets recognized correctly regardless of where those columns sit in the spreadsheet or whether the document is a native PDF, a scanned printout, or an Excel export saved as an image.